 This section sets out how cases of alleged Misconduct and Internal Prohibited Practice by Employees and in-house consultants or experts appointed by the Bank are investigated.
-The principles set forth herein shall apply only to investigations of Misconduct and Internal Prohibited

-Practice as defined above.
+The principles set forth herein shall apply only to investigations of Misconduct and Internal Prohibited Practice as defined above.
 All cases shall be investigated in a fair, impartial, thorough and timely manner as well as protecting the rights of all involved parties.

-For matters relating to retaliation see the Code of Conduct for Staff and the Speaking-Up and Whistleblowing Policy.
+For matters relating to retaliation see the Code of Conduct for Staff and the Speaking Up and Whistle-blower Protection Policy.